 Only successful requests and requests that cause server errors count against quota.
 Requests that fail authentication do not count against quota.

-Quota usage is displayed in graphs on the Quotas report page in the Cloud Console.
+Quota usage is displayed in graphs on the Quotas report page in the Cloud console.

 Billing

-The Cloud Console Billing reports provide billing and related cost information for the project you have selected.
+The Cloud console Billing reports provide billing and related cost information for the project you have selected.

 The Cloud Billing Reports page lets you view your Google Cloud Platform usage costs for all projects linked to a Cloud Billing account.
 To help you view the cost trends that are important to you, you can select a data range, specify a time range, configure the chart filters, and group by project, service, SKU, or location.